bkmz12332/multiple-GPU-vglrun/README.md

 copy gpu_vgl.sh script to /etc/profile.d and restart bash terminal

 ## USE
-In bash terminal start glxgears or other 3D app
+In bash terminal start glxgears or other 3D app.

-For example Nvidia Tesla M60
+For example

 ```